zamanaiub/nhs-paracetamol-prescribing-analysis/README.md

 | `Percentage of patients` | Liquid as % of total paracetamol patients in that Sub-ICB |

 - **106** Sub-ICBs · **5** financial years · **no missing values**
-- Each Sub-ICB appears twice per year — once for liquid and once for non-liquid
+- Each Sub-ICB appears twice per year, once for liquid and once for non-liquid

 ---

-## 2. National Trends — Volume, Cost, and Patients
+## 2. National Trends : Volume, Cost, and Patients

 ![Figure 1 — National Liquid Paracetamol Prescribing Volume, Cost, and Patients](images/fig1_national_volume_cost_patients.png)